Build your own Cannabis Grow Room

 You have to make sure that there are air vents on one side of the room and on the floor.
 This way, CO2-rich air can come in.
 At the other side of the room, you have to install and extraction system with a carbon filter.
 A carbon filter and an extraction system are essential for a good growing place.

 You also need an extraction system with an activated carbon filter.
 Cannabis plants need carbon dioxide (CO2) to grow.
 They get this CO2 from the air.
 If you fail to provide the growing area with fresh air, the plants will use up all CO2 in the air.
 Growth will slow down and plants will become less healthy.
 An extraction system sucks the CO2-depleted air outside, which automatically brings CO2-rich air inside.
 The system also removes the typical odors that are released during the flowering phase.
 A carbon filter is a large tube filled with carbon.
 The carbon absorbs the chemicals responsible for the odors and neutralizes them.
 Carbon filters do not last forever, so I replace mine every year.

 A cannabis plant needs light to be able to grow.
 If you want to grow cannabis indoors, you will, therefore, have to purchase a lamp.
 The length of the night is very important for cannabis plants, so always use a timer switch to ensure a regular cycle.
 You can choose lamps of various wattages for growing cannabis.
-You can choose from 400 watts, 600, and 1000 watt.
+You can choose from 400 watts, 600, and 1000 watt or you can go for the LED lights.
 The more light, the better the yield will be.
-Ideal for indoor growing is high-pressure sodium (vapor) lamps.
+Ideal for indoor growing is high-pressure sodium (vapor) lamps but the LED lights are also producing some amazing results.
+The LED technology has another advantage that it consumes much less electricty so you will not be surprised by high bills to pay.
 I replace my lamps, just like my carbon filter, every year for optimal light intensity.